Radiation Therapy for Malignant Pleural Mesothelioma

 In 1990, Ball and Cruickshank3 reported on a series of 35 patients treated with RT at the Peter MacCallum Institute, 12 of whom received “radical RT.”
 Treatment comprised 40 Gy to the entire hemithorax using AP–PA fields, after which the spinal cord was blocked and the treatment continued to a total dose of 50 Gy.
 An anterior cardiac block was used for left-sided tumors to limit heart dose to 40 Gy; no shielding was used for lung, liver, or kidney.
 There were two treatment-related fatalities (17%) due to radiation hepatitis and radiation myelopathy, respectively.
 Median survival time was 9 months.
 The authors concluded that there is no role for radical RT given the unacceptable toxicity and lack of demonstrated efficacy.

 A third report by Maasilta4 in 1991, included 34 patients with unresected mesothelioma who were treated to the entire hemithorax with three different high-dose regimens.
-The spinal cord was shielded after 40 Gy, the liver was partially shielded after 30 Gy, and there was no ...
+The spinal cord was shielded after 40 Gy, the liver was partially shielded after 30 Gy, and there ...